Immortals-33/Scaffold-Lab/README.md

 ## Updates

+* **_July 19th, 2024_**: We now enable motif positions to be partially redesigned with ProteinMPNN.
+Check out [here](https://github.com/Immortals-33/Scaffold-Lab/blob/main/demo/motif_scaffolding/motif_info.csv) to see the way of specification.
 * _**June 19th, 2024**_ : Scaffold-Lab now supports AlphaFold2 for evaluation!
 The implementation of AF2 is built upon [LocalColabFold](https://github.com/YoshitakaMo/localcolabfold).
 We refer interested users to [here](https://github.com/Immortals-33/Scaffold-Lab?tab=readme-ov-file#alphaFold2-single-chain-version) for more details.

 > [!NOTE]